delboy1978uk/boneframework/README.md

 Project Folders
 ---------
 ### config
 Garr!
-In the config folder be two files, config.php, and config.dev.php.dist.
+In the config folder be yer main config.php, and ye can have as many other config files (*.php) as ye want in a folder with th' same name as th' environment variable `APPLICATION_ENV`.
+Just get each file to return an array.
 #### routes
 Th' default route matchin' system follows the followin' pattern:
 ```